JetBrains/kotlin-web-site/docs/topics/multiplatform/native-spm.md

 [//]: # (title: Swift package export setup)

 <tldr>
-   This is a remote integration method that can work for you if:<br/>
+   This is a remote integration method.
+It can work for you if:<br/>

-   * You want to separate the code base of your final application from the common code base.
+   * You want to separate the codebase of your final application from the common codebase.
-   * You use the Swift package manager for handling dependencies in your iOS project.
+   * You've already set up a Kotlin Multiplatform project targeting iOS on your local machine.
-   * You've already set up a Kotlin Multiplatform project targeting iOS on your local machine.<br/>
+   * You use the Swift package manager for handling dependencies in your iOS project.<br/>

    [Choose the integration method that suits you best](multiplatform-ios-integration-overview.md)
 </tldr>